Immediate Dentures

 If you are having 3 or more teeth extracted it can be beneficial to wait depending on location of the teeth.

-A several month delay is not uncommon prior to denture insertion.
+A 6 week delay is not uncommon prior to denture insertion.

-Recommended wait times are 7 days (for the sockets to heal over) up to 8 months (for the bone to remodel under the gums) pass prior to placing the denture.
+Recommended wait times are 7 days (for the sockets to heal over) and up to 8 months (for the bone to remodel under the gums) prior to placement of the denture.

 Hypothetical Scenario: